 Please click on the Charity above to donate!
-Please donate in “In behalf of” or in “honor” of one of the 2017 participants or “Michcanska“
+It will link you to the Team page and/or the organization.
+Please click on a Team Member name or donate “In behalf of” or in “honor” of one of the 2018 participants or “Michcanska“

 The American Diabetes Association